Lang-Shao/graduate_cource/Using_C++/Using_Geant4/Install_Geant4/README.md

 https://bitbucket.org/Coin3D/coin/downloads/SoQt-1.5.0.tar.gz

-However,this step could not succeed and might not be needed at al.
+However, this step could not succeed and might not be needed at all.

 4. Installation of additional librairies: